-It’s easy to become desensitized to the rampant drug crises and overwhelming overdose statistics.
+It’s easy to become desensitized to the drug crisis and overwhelming overdose statistics.
 However, every time someone dies from an overdose, it leaves indelible scars on the people they leave behind.
 Between 2017 and 2018, overdose deaths increased by 4% and over 670,000 people died.
 While the numbers are discouraging, an overdose doesn’t have to be a death sentence.
 That said, it’s critical to try and save as many people who battle addiction as possible.
 Drug rehab isn’t the only way to prevent an overdose.
 Being aware of the signs of overdose and increasing your knowledge is one of many ways to do it.

-What is an overdose?
-When the body is overwhelmed with a toxic amount of harmful substances.
+An overdose occurs when the body is overwhelmed with a toxic amount of harmful substances.
 Harmful substances could refer to drugs, alcohol, or anything else that is abused and does damage to your body.

-Overdose has many causes so it’s hard to pinpoint a single one.
-Sometimes, it’s a result of taking large quantities of drugs and alcohol to achieve a high because the body had become tolerant.
+Overdose has many causes, so it’s hard to pinpoint a single one.
+Sometimes it’s a result of taking large quantities of drugs and alcohol to achieve a high because the body had become tolerant.
 In other cases, it could occur because various toxic substances are combined.

 Many times, people don’t set out to overdose, but it’s hard to predict how much drugs and alcohol your body can manage at once.
 Some people do overdose intentionally, however, in an attempt to cut their lives short through suicide.
 If they do survive, it’s possible they may have to live with lasting health effects.